How data is described and referenced in Fenl.

 Fenl operates on typed values.
 Fenl's type system describes several different kinds of values.

-Composite types allow combining multiple different types into a single value.
-Records are unnamed - any two records with the same set of fields and values are considered equal.
+Records allow combining multiple different types into a single value.
+Records are unnamed - any two records with the same set of fields and value types are considered equal.
 Fields within a record may have different types.
 Field names must start with a letter.

 Fenl implicitly coerces numeric types when different kinds of numbers are combined.
 For example adding a 64-bit signed integer value to a 32-bit floating point value produces a 64-point floating point value.